 You may often hear recommendations to “eat organic whenever possible” and while ideally we would want to have all of our produce (and food) come from organic sources, the EWG recognizes that sometimes organic produce is not available or can cost significantly more, making it difficult for families to make healthy choices.
 With the Shopper’s Guide to Pesticides in Produce we can quickly and easily see which fruits and vegetables are most impacted by pesticides—The Dirty Dozen and should only be consumed from organic sources, and which are not heavily (if at all) impacted by harmful pesticides—The Clean Fifteen and can come from non-organic sources.

-Access the free Shopper’s Guide to Pesticides in Produce.
+Check out the free Shopper’s Guide to Pesticides in Produce.

 2. EWG’s Guide to Sunscreens